 Selections VIP Event: Wednesday, August 1, 6:30-9pm

-In light of ArtSpan's new propensity for growth, the theme for Selections 2018 will be "Germinate."
-Artists will be asked to think creatively upon this theme, and to submit artworks that embody the idea of expanding into a greater being from a smaller existence.
-We encourage applicants to explore the concepts around advancement, progression, incubation, and growth.
+In light of ArtSpan's new plans for growth, the theme for Selections 2018 is "Germinate."
+Artists were asked to think creatively on this theme.
+We encouraged applicants to explore the concepts around advancement, progression, incubation, and growth.

 SELECTIONS 2018 JURY PANEL: